Can’t Afford the Funeral? Go here and scroll down.

 Funeral Advice You Can Trust

-To compound the problem, the only place most people know to go for advice is the funeral home.
-And, while most funeral directors are compassionate, caring people, they are all salespeople running for profit businesses.
+And, where do most people go to get advice about funeral planning?
+A funeral home.
+And, while most funeral directors are compassionate, caring people, they are salespeople running a for-profit business!

 The Funeral Consumers Alliance of Princeton (FCAP) is a volunteer-run, not-for-profit organization that is not associated with the funeral industry.
 We provide objective support, education and advocacy.
 We offer tools to empower you to make informed, thoughtful decisions about funeral and memorial arrangements before they are needed.